javonpayne100/CMSC495Capstone/README.md

 ### Exit
 - Select Exit from the main menu.
 - It will Exit the Python Game Hub and exit the Python Application.
+## History of the Game Hub and Games
+### Gaming Hub
+- This Gaming Hub is similar to the Samsung Gaming Hub, where it lets users access mutliple games (like a libarary) without needing a console.
+- For this case the only thing that needs internet is the **Information** selection.
+The rest are all offline games as it's been integreated to the game hub.
+### Tic-Tac-Toe
+- Tic-Tac-Toe is an ancient game, going back to Roman times.
+It’s simple—just a 3x3 grid where players try to get three Xs or Os in a row.
+- It became popular worldwide because it’s easy to learn and quick to play.
+### Trivia
+- Trivia games took off in the 20th century, especially with board games like *Trivial Pursuit* in the 1980s.
+- The idea is simple: answer questions on random topics.
+Now it's everywhere—from bar nights to mobile apps like HQ Trivia.
+### Breakout
+- Breakout was created by Atari in 1976.
+Players control a paddle to bounce a ball and break bricks at the top of the screen.
+- It helped shape the arcade gaming boom and inspired many block-breaking games afterward.
+### More History Details?
+- Refer to the History links at the top of the **README.md** file.
+- It will send you hyperlinks to a Wikipedia page of the whole history behind it per each topic.
 ## **Python Game Hub Introduction, Requirements, and Objectives**
 This document outlines the deliverables for a CMSC Capstone project: a multi-game application developed with Python and Pygame, featuring games like Tic-Tac-Toe, Trivia, and Breakout within a unified GUI.
 The project follows the Waterfall development model, progressing through defined phases: Requirements Analysis, System Design, Implementation, Testing, and Maintenance.
 This focuses on gathering detailed requirements, initial design, and prototyping, as well as developing functional modules like the main menu and early versions of the games.
 The project’s purpose is to create a centralized Game Hub, allowing users to select and play various games in one application.
 Git will be used for version control, and unit testing will ensure each component meets requirements.
 Deliverables include a fully functional game hub with an intuitive GUI, featuring modular game components and, optionally, an SQLite database for tracking user profiles and high scores.
 The development will be tracked through version control and tested using unit testing.
 ### Testing/Debugging Requirements: